atian25/generator-install/README.md

 ### Args

-support first argument to be `package`, skip prompting
+support first argument to be `pkg`, skip prompting

-`yo remote-installer generator-ngfis` is alias as `yo remote-installer --package=generator-ngfis`
+`yo remote-installer generator-ngfis` is alias as `yo remote-installer --pkg=generator-ngfis`

 ### Options